 Smart Regulation encourages regulatory authorities such as inspectorates to consider the potential role that might be played by, for example, peer pressure, trade unions, employers' organizations, NGOs, community groups, and cooperatives.
 Smart Regulation contemplates a quasi-regulatory role for nonstate actors and could also involve many different instruments employed by a variety of different bodies.
 For example, nongovernment bodies might be in charge of awareness-raising and persuasion.
 Where this approach fails, the inspectorate can move to a deterrence-oriented approach (threat or actual imposition of penalties).
 "The role of the government in relation to Smart Regulation is to act as a facilitator.
 Enabling second and third parties to assume a greater responsibility for enforcing standards will reduce pressure on the resources of the state's regulatory agencies."
+19

-Meta-regulation, focuses more on corporate responsibility and encouraging businesses to develop and put in place their own controls, including risk-management plans that show how they intend to ensure that standards are upheld and the willingness to allocate sufficient resources to ensure that their approach is effective.
+Meta-regulation, like smart regulation, also contemplates an arm-length role for regulatory bodies.
+However, meta-regulation focuses more on corporate responsibility and encouraging businesses to develop and put in place their own controls, including risk-management plans that show how they intend to ensure that standards are upheld and the willingness to allocate sufficient resources to ensure that their approach is effective.
 These plans should then be submitted to the regulatory agency for approval and subsequent monitoring to check the quality of the controls.
 The aim is to lead organizations to become reflective self-regulators.